juspay/hyper-sdk-cordova/README.md

 hyperSDKRef = cordova.plugins.HyperSDKPlugin
 ```

+EC Headless - All payload ref is available at [HyperSDK EC doc](https://developer.juspay.in/v2.0/).
-All payload ref is available at [HyperSDK doc](https://developer.juspay.in/v4.0/).
+Payment Page - All payload ref is available at [HyperSDK Payment page doc](https://developer.juspay.in/v4.0/).

 ### PreFetch